WeblateOrg/weblate/docs/admin/upgrade.rst

   the ``SOCIAL_AUTH_DISCONNECT_PIPELINE`` setting is now needed.
 * There is change in ``SOCIAL_AUTH_PIPELINE`` default settings.
 * All pending email verifications will be invalid due to validation change.
+* The authentication attempts are now rate limited, see :ref:`rate-limit` for more details.

 .. seealso:: :ref:`generic-upgrade-instructions`